Andrew Watson (racing driver)

-Andrew Robert Watson (born 21 January 1995) is a racing driver from Belfast, Northern Ireland, currently competing in the FIA World Endurance Championship with Gulf Racing and also the GT World Challenge Europe driving for Garage 59.
-He has been an Aston Martin Racing Junior since 2019.
-Watson is managed by former F1 driver and 1992 24 Hours of Le Mans winner Mark Blundell.
+Andrew Robert Watson (born 21 January 1995) is a British racing driver from Northern Ireland currently competing in the British Touring Car Championship for Toyota Gazoo Racing UK.

+Throughout his career Watson has competed in sports car racing and endurance racing, until his switch to touring car racing in 2023.
+He is a former Aston Martin Racing junior.

 Racing career

 Early career

 Watson began his motor racing career at the age of 15, in the Ginetta Junior Ireland Championship, making regular podiums through to 2011.
 That year, Andrew joined Douglas Motorsport team to race in the final two rounds of the Ginetta Junior Championship at Silverstone.

 2012 saw Watson contest the entire Ginetta Junior championship season, again with Douglas Motorsport.
 The season saw him deliver fifth place in the Championship, achieving six podium places, including second places and his maiden victory, with only two non-finishes out of the twenty-round season.